 Dafiti

-Facing rapid growth and scalability challenges, Dafiti — part of the Global Fashion Group — partnered with AutoStore and Bastian Solutions to overhaul its logistics infrastructure in Brazil.
-The result was LEAP, now one of Latin America's largest and most advanced automated e-commerce warehouses.
+Facing rapid growth and scalability challenges, Dafiti — part of the Global Fashion Group — partnered with AutoStore and Bastian Solutions to create one of the largest and most advanced automated e-commerce warehouses in South America.
+Located in Brazil, the facility stores up to 3.6 million SKUs and is capable of handling 4,800 picks per hour.
 The AutoStore system implemented there reduced Dafiti’s order cycle time from 24 hours to just 2 hours — a 92% improvement.

 “In addition to significantly improving customers' value proposition by increasing the speed of picking, we also enhanced the value proposition for the services we provide to our partners.”